os-fpga/1st-CLaaS/README.md

-# fpga-webserver
+# FPGA-Webserver Overview

 This project provides a communication layer between web applications and Cloud FPGA accelerators in order to enhance the performance of compute-intensive tasks.
 Further documentation for this project, including the project vision, can be found in this [Google Drive Folder](https://drive.google.com/drive/folders/1EdhyuvQmIN18YxHsRkTGffVvuAwmHfkJ?usp=sharing).
 This project utilizes Amazon AWS F1 instances and the corresponding Xilinx tools (Vivado, SDAccel).

+This repository contains the generic framework as well as sample applications that utilize the framework.

+# Status

 While the layer is intended to be generic, in its current form, this repo contains both generic functionality and components that are specific to the initial demonstration application -- a Mandelbrot image generator.

-The files are organized in the following folders:
-  - `srcs`: contains source code for:
-    1. Web Client: a simple Mandelbrot web client needed for testing purposes
-    2. Web Server: a web server written in Python
-    3. Host Application: the host Mandelbrot application written in C and OpenCL which interfaces with the hardware.
-  - `scripts`: utility scripts needed to create a Vivado RTL project that holds all the configurations (e.g. # AXI master ports, # scalar arguments, # arguments) for the hardware.
-  - `hw`: the hardware project of the Mandelbrot example.

 # Project description

+A hardware accelerated web application utilizing this framework consists of:
+  - Web Client: a web application, or any other agent communicating with the accelerated server via web protocols.
+  - Web Server: a web server written in Python
+  - Host Application: the host application written in C/C++/OpenCL which interfaces with the hardware.

 The WebSocket or REST communication between the Web Application and the FPGA passes through:
   1. The Web Client application, written in JavaScript running in a web browser, transmits JSON (for now), via WebSocket or GET, to the Web Server.
 The communication is currently simple commands containing: